ekgyimah/UKC-BookExchange/README.md

 # UKC-BookExchange

-This is an Android application I worked on as part of a group for my final year University project.
+This is an Android application I worked on for my final year University project.
 The purpose of the App is to be used as a platform for students to buy and sell second hand books.